interledger/web-monetization-projects/packages/web-monetization-demo/README.md

 This also shows how a "verifier" can proxy SPSP requests to a "receiver" by adding extra headers to support [receipts](https://github.com/interledger/webmonetization.org/pull/51) (proof of payment).

+For a production ready Receipt Verifier (using redis/lua), see [here](https://github.com/coilhq/receipt-verifier)

 ### Running the demo servers and client

 In 3 different terminals: